 Managing Subdomains

-There is no limit to the number of sub-domains allowed or supported by WordPress Hosting Pro, however, all sub-domains will be redirected to a single primary domain.
+There is no limit to the number of alternate domains or subdomains you can connect to WordPress Hosting Pro.
+However, all of them redirect to your single primary domain.

 Important Things to Note

-• The sub-domain CNAME DNS record has to point to host.websiteprohosting.com
+- The CNAME DNS record for each subdomain must point to host.websiteprohosting.com.

-• When setting up sub-domains, you would add only the subdomain portion as the host in your record (e.g., www or shop, not www.yourdomain.com).
+- When setting up subdomains, enter only the subdomain portion as the host in your DNS record (e.g.,

 Setting Up Subdomain DNS Records